squidfunk/mkdocs-material/tests/visual/suites/layout/nav/docs/index.md

+# Suite

+All transitions are set to `none` in order to ensure that all elements of interest always look the same and are not captured somewhere in the middle.

+Furthermore, the table of contents is hidden for all tests layed out on this page, as it is sometimes shown within the drawer though it isn't activated.
+This seems to be a caching-related issue.

 <style>
   *,
   *::before,
   *::after {
     transition: none !important;
   }

-  /* Hack: ensure table of contents is hidden, as browser caching sometimes
-     makes it visible by accident, though it was never activated */ .md-nav--secondary {
+  .md-nav--secondary {
     display: none !important;
   }
 </style>

-# Suite

 ## Default